4paradigm/OpenMLDB/docs/en/install_deploy.md

 sh bin/start.sh start tablet
 ```

-Repeat the above steps to deploy multiple tablet.
+Repeat the above steps to deploy multiple tablets.

 **Notice:**
 * After the service is started, the tablet.pid file will be generated in the bin directory, and the process number at startup will be saved in it.
 If the pid inside the file is running, the startup will fail.